Political advertising is only one part of a larger problem regulation needs to solve

-Traditionally election advertising is regulated to ensure a fair political playing fields – sometimes by banning it from specific mediums such as in Ireland’s broadcast ban, or a longer moratorium such as in France.
+Traditionally, election advertising is regulated to ensure a fair political playing field – sometimes by banning it from specific mediums, such as in Ireland’s broadcast ban, or a longer moratorium, such as in France.
 But governments have been slow to react to the risks posed by unregulated online political advertising and where they have, the approach has largely been reactive to the issues that emerged in the Trump and Brexit campaigns.
 Regulatory proposals tend to focus on the transparency of paid adverts on platforms as a remedy.
 But is it enough?

 Why do we regulate?

 Regulating political advertising has aimed to prevent political actors with deep pockets from using their resources to flood a media market with their messages and manipulate the media environment to favour their goals.
 This goal has been confronted with novel challenges in the hybrid media system which has introduced a wide range of new communicative practices.
 Changes in technologies are rapid including how platform affordances are repurposed by users.
 Holtz-Bacha and Kaid (2006) in thinking about broadcast TV, argue for a more modernised and professionalised definition of political advertising; it should be viewed as “any controlled message communicated through any channel designed to promote the political interests of individuals, parties, groups, governments, or other organisations”.
 Additionally, Katharine Dommett and Mehmet Emin Bakir (2019) argue paid for political campaigning goes far beyond advert posts on social media: “Campaigns also use other kinds of paid content beyond advertising (such as paying influencers or to boost organic posts) and they also rely on public posts and organic content to disseminate their messages and ideas”.